This is a list of features that allow you to identify video games with artistic and creative inspiration. The list is continuously updated.

 Able to launch sublime and complex messages, stimulate deep and mature reflections, explore and deepen the present, the past and the future, express emotions, psychologies, values, ideals, ideas, concepts, proposing intellectual, cultural, social, political, educational, existential contents.
 It must be able to intellectually and emotionally engage the player and to propose a unique and deep experience.

-Gameplay has to be original, innovative, complex, rich, varied, not-repetitive, immersive, fluid, clever, highly interactive, and well mixing contents, story, characters, settings, aesthetics, etc. Game mechanics have to move story forward and not be aimed at challenges.
-Interactivity has to concern expressive dimensions, inner dimensions, intellectual and emotional dimensions.
+Gameplay has to be original, innovative, complex, rich, varied, not-repetitive, immersive, fluid, clever, highly interactive; and has to efficiently melt contents, story, characters, settings, aesthetics, etc. Game mechanics have to move story forward and not be aimed just at challenges.
+Challenges can be part of the experience, better if integrated in storytelling; but they cannot be the core of the experience.
+Interactivity has to concern expressive dimensions, inner dimensions, cultural, intellectual and emotional dimensions.
 It has to go beyond traditional and simple game mechanics (jumping, shooting, fighting, etc.).
 However when present, traditional game mechanics have to be smooth in order to grant the best experience.
-Player inputs could be allowed to influence secondary narrative branches, or sometime to drive action pace and influence relationships, characters behaviors, game world, etc.; in other words, the player, even inconsciously, could be a bit like director, writer and actor of a movie in real time or like a painter in front of a canvas still to be completed in real time with a few different opportunities and alternative choices.
+Players should be allowed to influence secondary narrative branches, or sometime to drive action pace and influence relationships, characters behaviors, game world, etc.; in other words, the player, even inconsciously, could be a bit like director, writer and actor of a movie in real time or like a painter in front of a canvas still to be completed in real time with a few different opportunities and alternative choices.
 This creates an unprecedented interlacing, although deferred, between the real authors of the game and the players.

-It would be a mistake to aim interactivity exclusively to allow for limited variation of traditional preset patterns ( story, aesthetics, contents, relationships etc.).
+It would be a mistake to aim interactivity exclusively to allow for partial variation of traditional preset patterns ( story, aesthetics, contents, relationships etc.).
 Not all games and game creators can aspire to that.
-More generally, the characteristics of Video Games is to drop the player into a virtual experience, even in a game with a stiffer structure.
+More generally, the characteristics of Video Games is to drop the player into a virtual experience, even when games have stiffer structures.
 The verbe “to play” in English implies both the meanings of experiencing a game and acting in a fiction, more generally identifying yourself in a role in a specific situation.
 When you are immersed in a game, you feel the sensation to be there, to act in real time in a coherent fictional world that become your reality; also relationships with fictional characters become credible, they are perceived as real.
 Exploration of fictional world and relationships with its inhabitants make you feel to be there, present and participant in an alternative reality.
-Identification with avatars (virtual characters in first or third view) is called also “embodiment”.
+Identification with avatars (virtual characters in first or third view) is called also “embodiment“.
 Immersion has a strong influence upon narration and expression of contents and viceversa; if you feel immersed in story, you are more sensible to contents and emotions.
 Traditional games create immersion through challenges, puzzles, battles, shootings, technical and athletical skills etc. But it is a weak immersion.
-In a video game that wants to be defined as artistic, strong immersion must be generated by contents (existential, social, cultural etc.), aesthetics, storytelling (moving stories forward through games mechanics), relational and psychological elements, visual and musical elements, etc. It must take place at a deeper and more complex level, intellectual and cultural.
+In Video Games that want to be defined as artistic, strong immersion must be generated by contents (existential, social, cultural etc.), aesthetics, storytelling (moving stories forward through games mechanics), relational and psychological elements, visual and musical elements, etc. It must take place at a deeper and more complex level, intellectual and cultural.
 Videogames are interactive virtual experiences and not necessarily challenges or electronic toys!
 Immersion could be strongly enhanced by Virtual Reality systems or other innovative player-game interfaces in the next future.

 – GAME AI